🧠 Second Brain

 Data Modeling

-Last updated Mar 15, 2024
+Last updated Nov 21, 2024

-Today, in the context of data engineering, data modeling creates a structured representation of your organization’s data.
+Today, in data engineering, data modeling creates a structured representation of your organization’s data.
 Often illustrated visually, this representation helps understand the relationships, constraints, and patterns within the data and serves as a blueprint for gaining business value in designing data systems, such as data warehouses, lakes, or any analytics solution.

 In its most straightforward form, data modeling is how we design the flow of our data such that it flows as efficiently and in a structured way, with good data quality and as little redundancy as possible.